John L. Waller: Consul to Madagascar and detention by the French

-Congressional resolutions and pressure from John Mercer Langston led American president Grover Cleveland to demand that Waller be set free, and he was released after ten months' incarceration in Marseille and Maison centrale de Clairvaux.
+Congressional resolutions and pressure from John Mercer Langston led American president Grover Cleveland to demand that Waller be set free, and he was released after ten months' incarceration in Marseille and Clairvaux Prison.
 However, the French did not return his concession, which they declared invalid and confiscated.

 Later career

 After his release, Waller returned to the United States, gathered his family, and began a law practice in Kansas City.

 In August 1898, he organized a company of African-American soldiers to serve in the Spanish–American War.
 The group became Company C of the 23rd Kansas Volunteer Infantry, with Waller serving as a captain.

 After the war, Waller and his family moved to New York, where he died of pneumonia in 1907.